Axel grimaced to himself. He hated the marketplace with a boiling passion.

 "Don't speak out of turn, brat!
 Back in line!"

 Axel's eyes narrowed in disgust, and he stepped between the slave and merchant.
-Disobedience from slaves was to be punished, but this was unusually cruel for such a petty offense.
+Disobedience from slaves was to be punished, but this was unusually cruel.

 "Sorry you had to see that, my lord.
 I really hate to discipline them, but it's so difficult finding good slaves today.
 Let them step out, and soon they won't know what's their place..."
 He began to mumble a bit, but kept that sickening smile fixed in place.